OfficialVexGamer/DiscordBot/README.md

 # DiscordBot
-A (badly written) Discord bot.
-It does admin stuff and music
+A Discord bot.
+It's used for moderating, music and other stuff

 ##Add to your server
 1. Go to https://admi.ml/a2RLx (or to https://admi.ml/ApURo for the test version that only gets online when i'm testing it)